sz3/turbopump/README.md

 * static and dynamic cluster membership.
 Online addition of peers. (removal is broken-ish)
 * RAM data store
-* local storage and retrieval of keys via HTTP over unix domain sockets
+* local put/get of keys via HTTP over unix domain sockets
 * auto-versioned writes
-* primitive deletes
+* deletes, kind of (no age-out yet)
 * cross-peer sync
-	* efficient synchronization of changes to data store based on a hierarchical merkle-tree-like summary data structure
+	* (allegedly) efficient synchronization of changes to data store based on a hierarchical merkle-tree-like summary data structure
 * basic function callbacks on write completion
 * inter-box UDP communication for small writes.
 	* No reliability, nor congestion control.
 YMMV.
-* inter-box UDT communication.
+* inter-box UDT communication. (default)
 	* No ability to reuse bound socket for outgoing connection -> :(
 	* may cause NAT issues going forward
 * partitioning!
 Mode to distribute keys to only their rightful place, rather than "everywhere".